Is Your Digital Marketing Infrastructure Winning You New Business?

-So, you’ve polished your retail kitchen and bath space to show off your quality and style, you are there on-site to answer your customers’ questions, which results in more business.
+So, you’ve polished your retail space to show off your quality and style, you are there on-site to answer your customers’ questions, which results in more business.
 Now, what about your digital showroom?
 The showroom that has a much greater reach to your potential audiences and is working for you while you are dealing with in-person clientele.
 What about that one?

 Let’s start with the basics.
 What does marketing infrastructure even mean?

 Digital marketing infrastructure are the mechanisms you have in place to market your business to online shoppers, at the various stages in their buyers’ journeys.
 These marketing tactics need processes that allow you to implement and iterate on a continuous basis.
 They therefore need the right reporting tools for you to track their effectiveness and measure appropriate ROI (like Return on Ad Spend [ROAS]).

 The mechanisms vary, which we’ll get into, but the goal is almost always the same – you want a constant flow of qualified leads and prospects, who are interested in buying or knowing more about your services, finding you online and taking the relevant next steps.